NebraLtd/Helium-Guides/docs/outdoor-hotspot/overview.md

 10. M-PCIE connector - M-PCIE Connector wired up to USB for connectivity, has Micro SIM Card connected to it.
 11. Micro Sim Card Slot - For use with 3G/4G Module in M-PCIE slot
 12. Lora Module Connector - Designed for use with select M-PCIE LoRa Concentrators, these only have wired up SPI, plus GPS PPS from the GPS Module.
 13. GPS Module - NEO-6M GPS module, connected to UART1 on the compute module.
-Plus PPS signal to LoRa modules for accurate timings.
+Plus PPS signal to LoRa modules for accurate timings. **PLEASE NOTE: this is not used by the Nebra Helium Hotspots and is only present on the first batch.**
 14. Daughterboard Connector - Connects to Compute Module Daughterboard.

 #####  Status LEDS